aproapeom/edollar_local_gui_rpc_wallet/README.md

 chrome with websecurity off - IT IS NOT SAFE TO USE THIS INSTANCE OF CHROME FOR BROWSING THE INTERNET <br>

 If you already have a cli-wallet, copy the 3 wallet files to /wallets folder to use it.
-It works on WINDOWS ONLY and needs Chrome to be installed.
+The start_wallet script works on WINDOWS ONLY and needs Chrome to be installed.

 If Windows asks you about network permission for edollard.exe and edollar-wallet-rpc.exe, grant them.